Þ Making decisions about your learning & doing self-directed studies

 Þ Being challenged in your areas of interest and strength

-The TALONS Program is a unique program in the Coquitlam School District, tailored to gifted learners in grades 9 to 12.
-The following core academic subjects, Math 9-11, Sciences 9-10, Life Sciences 11, Chemistry 11, English 9-10 and Social Studies 9-10, and IDS 11 and 12 feature opportunity for enrichment at the honours level.
+The TALONS Program is a unique program in the Coquitlam School District, tailored to gifted learners in grades 9 and 10, with some additional course options for Grade 11 and 12.
+The following core academic subjects, Math 9-10, Sciences 9-10, English 9-10, and Social Studies 9-10 feature opportunity for enrichment at the honours level.
 We also accelerate, compact and telescope these curricula to make them a better fit for gifted learners and free up extra time for more in-depth and independent investigations.
 As the future continues to require that learners are autonomous, understand their strengths and how to realize their potential, TALONS learners follows the Betts Autonomous Learner Model to meet the cognitive, emotional and social needs of gifted learners.

 The TALONS Program facilitates the personal growth and development of the individual learner.
 TALONS learners develop and incorporate their own knowledge and skills, learn independently and apply this knowledge to the entire scope of their learning experience and to their life.
 The class enacts a learning community which aids each learner in becoming an Autonomous Learner, defined as one who solves problems and develops new ideas and higher level thinking, functioning with minimal guidance in selected areas of endeavor.
 TALONS learners engage in the following Autonomous Learner Model stages: